 As you can see in the above images all of these logos have too many words and abstracts in them.
 These logos have some authoritarian vibes in them but people can’t usually remember these types of logos.

-These types of logos usually use to represent collages, authorities, sports clubs, or some authority.
-However, some modern companies also use them such as Starbucks and Harley Davidson but for most of the companies, they avoid using emblems.
+These types of logos are usually used to represent collages, authorities, sports clubs, or some authority.
+However, some modern companies also use them such as Starbucks and Harley Davidson but most of the companies, avoid using emblems.

 Tips for a good logo

-Along with logotypes, I would like to share few tips for your logo so when you try to design your logo you get the best result.
+Along with logotypes, I would like to share a few tips for your logo so that when you try to design your logo you get the best result.

 - Always think your logo is your brand and it has to represent everything about your brand.

 - Use few but vibrant colors, too many colors can ruin your logo.